The Peanut Gallery Reviews 28 Years Later

 - 3 min read

-28 Days Later (2002) is among a trilogy of films in the early 2000s that changed my relationship with movies.
-The other two being Zack Snyder's Dawn of the Dead (2004) and Edgar Wright and Simon Pegg's Shaun of the Dead (2004).
-Before these films, I was never into scary or apocalyptic films.
-Since 2004 (when I first watched all three of these movies) I have been in love with the idea of zombies and zombie-like beings.
-I say all that to let you know how eager I was to anticipate 28 Years Later.
-The return of Danny Boyle (Trainspotting) as director and Alex Garland (Civil War) as the writer had filled me with high expectations.
-What I expected isn't what I got, but that is a good thing, as the movie had me on the edge of my seat throughout and never disappointed.
+28 Days Later (2002) launched a new era of horror films.
+It is part of a trilogy that shaped my love for movies.
+The other two films, Zack Snyder's Dawn of the Dead (2004) and Edgar Wright and Simon Pegg's Shaun of the Dead (2004), made a lasting impact.
+Before watching these, I had little interest in scary or apocalyptic films.
+After that experience, I became fascinated with zombies and zombie-like monsters.
+Now, I eagerly anticipated 28 Years Later.
+With Danny Boyle (Trainspotting) returning as director and Alex Garland (Civil War) writing the script, my expectations ran high.
+What I got was not exactly what I expected, but it was a pleasant surprise.
+The film kept me on the edge of my seat.

 Cast Members